hlc1209/ecem202a_project/docs/proposal.md

 Therefore, high compatibility and seamless input experience are the main aspects that makes our proposed device stand out from other touchscreen solutions available in the market.

 Moreover, given the flexibility of handwritten input, our device enables fast execution of complex commands by binding a custom stroke to a sequence of instructions.
-Simultaneously, the device has unlimited possibilities for functional expansion.
+Simultaneously, the device has unlimited possibilities for extended functionality.
 For example, performing calculations on handwritten numbers and symbols and transmitting the final results to the terminal equipment via BLE.

 # 4. Potential Impact